 Committee formed to design Below Poverty Line (BPL) census

-Dr N C Saxena committee (for rural areas) and SR Hashim committee (for urban areas) was constituted to suggest the design of the new Below Poverty Line (BPL) census.
+Dr N C Saxena committee (for rural areas) and SR Hashim committee (for urban areas) were constituted to suggest the design of the new Below Poverty Line (BPL) census.
 They recommended a three-fold classification of households.

 - Excluded Households: these would be identified by assets owned and income and would not be eligible for welfare benefits of the government.